code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 Post-processing: input files {#sec_smgr_input}
 ----------------------------

 The post-processing is activated if the option `-p, --post` is present in the command line.

-STUDYMANAGER can include files into the final detailed report.
+SMGR can include files into the final detailed report.
 These files must be in the directory of results either in the **destination** or in the **repository**.
-The following example shows the inclusion of three
-files: `performance.log` and `setup.log` from the
-**destination**, and a `performance.log` from the **repository**:
+The following example shows the inclusion of three files: `performance.log` and `setup.log` from the **destination**, and a `performance.log` from the **repository**:

 ```{.xml}
 <case label='Grid1' status='on' compute="on" post="on">